SkyPHP/skyphp/README.md

     include $skyphp_codebase_path . 'sky.php';
     ```

-That's it, you're done!
-Go to `mysite.com` and you should see the 'Welcome to SkyPHP' page.
+Now open **mysite.com** in your browser and you should see the 'Welcome to SkyPHP' page.

 ## Documentation